Yuriko Fuchizaki

 Yuriko Fuchizaki (渕崎 ゆり子, Fuchizaki Yuriko) is a Japanese stage actress and voice actress from Ōta, Tokyo.
 She is a graduate of the College of Fine Arts at Nihon University.
 She then moved to Sigma Seven in 1991, and on July 1, 2003, she moved to her current agency, REMAX.
-From 1987 to the beginning of 1989 her roles were credited under her real name (渕崎 有里子) - the reading is unchanged.
+From 1987 to early 1989, her roles were credited under her real name (渕崎 有里子) - the reading is unchanged.

 Fuchizaki's roles often range from young boys to cute girls.
 Her representative roles include Retsu Seiba of Bakusou Kyoudai Let's & Go!!, Ibuki Yagami in Maison Ikkoku, Kazuma Tamura of Ojarumaru, Li Kohran in the Sakura Wars series, Anthy Himemiya in Revolutionary Girl Utena, and Loki in Mythical Detective Loki Ragnarok.